-Continuing Research
+Continuing research

-Within the past ten years, Dr.Wu's team has documented a variety of waveforms (e.g., plane wave and spirals) in brain slices during artificially induced oscillations.
-Using neocortical slices and mathematic models they are studying the initiation of the waves and the factors that control their propagating direction and velocity.
+Within the past ten years, Wu's team has documented a variety of waveforms (e.g., plane wave and spirals) in brain slices during artificially induced oscillations.
+Using neocortical slices and mathematic models, they are studying the initiation of the waves and the factors that control their propagating direction and velocity.

-The lab is also involved in the development of new optical imaging techniques - relying on the negativestiffness vibration isolation systems - such as imaging propagating waves in vivo, in intact brains.
-"This is technically difficult," says Dr. Wu.
-"Other imaging methods (MRI, PET or MEG) provide inadequate spatiotemporal resolution.
+The lab is also involved in the development of new optical imaging techniques (also dependent on vibration isolation) such as imaging propagating waves in vivo, in intact brains.
+"This is technically difficult," says Wu.
+"Other imaging methods (MRI, PET, or MEG) provide inadequate spatiotemporal resolution.
 Large scale neuronal activity is a hallmark of a living brain.
 We are improving the optical imaging techniques with a hope to visualize the waves in the cortex in vivo during sensory processes and in awake animals while behavioral and cognitive tasks are performed."